isawzz/speech-games-client/README.md

 5. start in S directory

-S/settings contains a settings file settings.yaml that can be adapted to use the implemented games with different parameters. right now, just file editing in program (computer icon) works!
+S/settings contains a settings file settings.yaml that can be adapted to use the implemented games with different parameters. right now, just file editing in program (computer icon) works! (gear icon NOT IMPLEMENTED!)

 Note: HAS ONLY BEEN TESTED ON *** GOOGLE CHROME ***